 So, enough gushing — the downsides?
 It’s all a matter of perspective.

-The property is remote enough that you have to boil the tap water for three minutes before drinking and, being so far from shops or restaurants, it’s best you bring your own food and do your own cooking.**
+The property is remote enough that you have to boil the tap water for three minutes before drinking it.
+And, being so far from shops or restaurants, it’s best you bring your own food and do your own cooking.*****

 The last time I visited, there was neither WiFi nor phone service (though more recent TripAdvisor reviews suggest that it’s now got WiFi coverage, albeit weak).

 If you’re a sightseeing-oriented type of traveller, there’s not a whole lot to do in the surrounding area.
-Cradle Mountain is about an-hour-and-a-quarter drive away from the property (though for what it’s worth I recommend staying within the national park itself rather than day-tripping there).
+Cradle Mountain is about an-hour-and-a-quarter drive away from the property, though for what it’s worth I recommend staying within the national park itself rather than day-tripping there.
 There’s another mountain closer to Mountain Valley called Black Bluff — recurring bad weather means I’ve yet to experience it myself — and nearby Leven Canyon is quietly spectacular.
-But hiking and soaking up the wilderness really is the order of the day.
+But hiking, wildlife-watching and soaking up the wilderness really is the order of the day.

 If you’re an insectophobe, be warned; you may find a bug or two around the place.
-(But can we all just agree that it’s not realistic to expect amazing wilderness accommodation options to uphold the same standards of cleanliness — namely, the same lack of insects — we’d expect in a city hotel?!
+But can we all just agree that it’s not realistic to expect amazing wilderness accommodation options to be as spotless and insect-free as you’d expect a city hotel to be?!
 Please?
-It drives me crazy hearing about tourists who whine about a tiny skink lizard being on the wall of their rainforest ecolodge).
+It drives me a little bit crazy hearing about tourists who whine about a harmless tiny skink being on the wall of their rainforest ecolodge.

 Mountain Valley Wilderness is not for everyone.
-But for wildlife-spotting opportunities alone, this place is special; for the opportunity to support two wildlife lovers who do such good work for Tasmania’s precious natural environment, it’s a must, and I for one plan to remain a repeat visitor.
+But for wildlife-spotting opportunities alone, this place is special; for the opportunity to support two wildlife lovers who do such good work for Tasmania’s precious natural environment, it’s a must for any nature lover, and I for one plan to remain a repeat visitor.

 Yup.
 If you a) are going to Tasmania, b) love wildlife, and c) would like to see some pretty special animals right on your doorstep — in a place where it’s humans, not animals, behind the glass — stay here.
 End of story.

-* Although I should note, being in northwest Tasmania, you won’t find any koalas or kangaroos here.
+* A big call.
+I know.
+Although I should note, being in northwest Tasmania, you won’t find any koalas or kangaroos here.

 ***** Though it is self-catering, Pat also provides home-cooked dinners upon request ($25).